General Relativity Contains the Standard Model

 There are three classes of terms in the Lagrangian.
 First are the terms for the free-$g_{\m\n}$ field, which will contain the graviton field.
 These contain only $g_{\m\n}$ or $g^{\,\m\n}$; they are obtained by setting $A_\m=0$.
 These terms are important macroscopically, where the sources of $g_{\m\n}$, e.g., masses, add and those for the $A_\m$ field cancel.
 Second are the terms for the free-$A_\m$ field, which will contain the photon field.
 These are obtained by setting $g_{\m\n}=\delta_{\m\n}$, which is the Kronecker delta.
 Note one cannot set $g_{\m\n}=0$; however it can be frozen out by setting it equal to a constant.
 This causes all derivatives of $g_{\m\n}$ and $g^{\,\m\n}$ to vanish.
 These terms are important microscopically, where the sources of the $A_\m$ field, e.g., charges, do not cancel and those for the $g_{\m\n}$ field are very small.
 Third are the terms for the interaction of the $g_{\m\n}$ and $A_\m$ fields.
 These contain at least one factor of $A$ and at least one derivative of $g_{\m\n}$ or $g^{\,\m\n}$.
 These terms vanish both macroscopically and microscopically, where $A_\m$ vanishes and $g_{\m\n}$ is constant, respectively.
 We will not consider this class of terms further.
 [2]

 {\samepage

-\nopagebreak There are three types of free-field terms in the Lagrangian for $g_{\mu\nu}$: the 4D curvature scalar $R$ and terms with HD derivatives with two factors of $\gh$ and four factors of $\gh$.
-Neglecting the terms with HD derivatives and four factors of $\gh$, we have}
+\nopagebreak There are three types of free-field terms in the Lagrangian for $g_{\mu\nu}$: the 4D curvature scalar $R$, terms with HD derivatives with two factors of $\gh$, and terms with HD derivatives and four factors of $\gh$.
+Terms with HD derivatives and four factors of $\gh$ are self-interaction terms for the $\w g_{\m\n}^{lm}$.
+Aside from these, we have }

 Because the size of the HD sphere is of the order of the Planck length, one cannot observe the HD coordinate dependence of $\gh$.
 To eliminate it, one must integrate over the HD coordinates, thereby averaging over them and obtaining a 4D description of the 6D curvature scalar.